IgniteUI/indigo-design-docfx/en/components/dropdown.md

 ## Item Layout Template

 The Dropdown Item supports flexible icon and label templating.
+We currently do not support prefix icons in Figma, but they will be added soon.
 In Sketch, to show the icon you have to set its override to Icon/Medium and the smart layout rules will adjust the item layout automatically.
 In Adobe XD, the same is possible by making the icon layer visible and leaving it to the Stack to adjust the layout automatically, however, if you don't need items with icons in the content, simply delete the icon layer.

 <img class="responsive-img" src="../images/dropdown_item_label.png" srcset="../images/dropdown_item_label@2x.png 2x" />
 <img class="responsive-img" src="../images/dropdown_item_icon.png" srcset="../images/dropdown_item_icon@2x.png 2x" />